ppetrovtv/pine_script_docs/source/essential/Strategies.rst

    If the number of contracts/shares/lots/units specified for the ``strategy.exit`` is less than the size of current open positions, the exit will be partial.
-It is possible to exit from the same entry order more than once using the same exit order (ID), which allows you to create exit strategies with multiple levels.
+It is possible to exit from the same entry order more than once using the same exit order ID, which allows you to create exit strategies with multiple levels.
 In cases where a market position is formed by multiple entry orders (pyramiding enabled), each exit order must be linked to a matching entry order.